What is the course about?

 Demonstrations and explanations from tutor

-Practical class exercises (each learner will have a workstation)
+Practical class exercises

-Individual exercises & tasks in class
+Individual exercises and tasks in class.

 Are there any other costs?
 Is there anything I need to bring?